awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 3. Create a Cloud9 environment.
 4. Clone this repo into that environment.

-## Building distributable for customization
+## Building and deploying distributable for customization
 * Configure the bucket name and region of your target Amazon S3 distribution bucket and run the following statements.
 ```
 export DIST_OUTPUT_BUCKET=my-bucket-name # bucket where customized code will reside